gildasgatel/FilterFeet/README.md

 - FilterFleet will automatically create the destination directory if it doesn't exist before processing the images.
 - It utilizes all available CPU resources to expedite the image processing tasks.

-Please refer to the documentation or use the `-help` flag for additional information and available options.